 Custom fields allow you to pre-define groups of callers into certain custom fields.
 You can then, during a call, quickly create breakout groups with your pre-defined values.

-Our system supports conferences up to 2,000 participants.
+Our system supports events of up to 5,000 participants.
 We are expanding to allow greater numbers of participants in the near future.
 Your caller limit is determined by the plan you purchase.

 Our standard subscriptions allow one user to conduct calls.
-If your organization has more than one user who wishes to conduct calls, please Contact Sales for pricing.
+If your organization has more than one user who wishes to conduct calls, you can learn more about our multi-user pricing here.
+You can also Contact Sales if you have further questions.

-The mic icons indicate what level of voice a caller has.
+The mic icons indicate who can hear a caller.
 There are three levels of mic status.

 When a mic is muted (in the Conductor View or by the caller pressing "6" on their phone), nobody in the call will be able to hear the caller.

 When the mic is greyed out (which is the normal setting for participants and assistants), the caller cannot be heard in the main room, but can be heard when in a breakout group.
-This is called "local", and signifies that the caller is unmuted, but isn't holding a microphone.
+This is called "breakout only", and signifies that the caller is unmuted, but isn't holding a microphone.

 Click the "Create Breakouts" button on the left side of the interface.
 Select who you want to arrange into breakouts (select people, the whole room, or a combination of groups), then arrange them into breakouts of at least two.
 Click commit after reviewing the arrangement.
 Here’s our video tutorial on creating breakout groups.